 This MD&A contains forward looking statements and forward-looking information (collectively, "forward looking statements") within the meaning of applicable Canadian securities laws.
-Management's assessment of future plans and operations, the Company's plans, focus and strategy, capital expenditures for 2021 and the Company's ability to generate cash flow from operations in 2021, estimated average production range during 2021, methods the Company will use to monitor cash flow, intention to continue to limit capital expenditures and continue to reduce the working capital deficit and/or the senior credit facility balance; the potential impacts of the current economic climate on PetroShale and the adverse effect on the Company's liquidity and its ability to generate income and cash flows, and its customers, the Company's derivative instruments, the terms thereof and the anticipated benefits, the term out and maturity dates of the senior credit facility, and terms of contractual obligations and other commercial commitments, may constitute forward looking statements and necessarily involve risks including, without limitation, risks associated with oil and gas development, exploitation, production, marketing and transportation of oil, natural gas, and natural gas liquids, loss of markets, impact of the COVID-19 pandemic and the ability of the Company to carry on operations as contemplated in light of the COVID-19 pandemic, determinations by OPEC and other countries as to production levels, volatility of commodity prices, currency fluctuations, inability to transport or process natural gas at economic rates or at all, imprecision of reserve estimates, environmental risks, competition from other producers, inability to retain drilling rigs and other services at reasonable costs or at all, unforeseen challenges or circumstances in drilling, equipping and completing wells leading to higher capital costs than anticipated, incorrect assessment of the value of acquisitions, failure to realize the anticipated benefits of acquisitions or drilling operations, risks associated with PetroShale's non-operated status on some of its properties, production delays resulting from an inability to obtain required regulatory approvals or services, unfavorable weather, or the tie-in of associated natural gas production and an inability to access sufficient capital from internal and external sources.
+Management's assessment of future plans and operations, the Company's plans, focus and strategy, capital expenditures for 2021 and the Company's ability to generate free flow from in 2021 and underlying assumptions, estimated average annual production range during 2021, methods the Company will use to monitor cash flow, intention to continue to reduce the senior credit facility balance; the Company's derivative instruments, the terms thereof and the anticipated benefits, the term out and maturity dates of the senior credit facility, and terms of contractual obligations and other commercial commitments, may constitute forward looking statements and necessarily involve risks including, without limitation, risks associated with oil and gas development, exploitation, production, marketing and transportation of oil, natural gas, and natural gas liquids, loss of markets, impact of the COVID-19 pandemic and the ability of the Company to carry on operations as contemplated in light of the COVID-19 pandemic, determinations by OPEC and other countries as to production levels, volatility of commodity prices, currency fluctuations, inability to transport or process natural gas at economic rates or at all, imprecision of reserve estimates, environmental risks, competition from other producers, inability to retain drilling rigs and other services at reasonable costs or at all, unforeseen challenges or circumstances in drilling, equipping and completing wells leading to higher capital costs than anticipated, incorrect assessment of the value of acquisitions, failure to realize the anticipated benefits of acquisitions or drilling operations, risks associated with PetroShale's non-operated status on some of its properties, production delays resulting from an inability to obtain required regulatory approvals or services, unfavorable weather, or the tie-in of associated natural gas production and an inability to access sufficient capital from internal and external sources.